-Removing the Spark Plug
+Removing the spark plug

-Remove the shroud - see "Shroud".
+- Remove the shroud see "Shroud". - Move the Master Control lever to the stop position (0).

 - Pull off the spark plug boot. - Clean away loose dirt from around the spark plug.

 - Insert the combination wrench through the grommet (1) and turn it as necessary to engage the spark plug's hexagon. - Push the combination fully home against the cylinder. - Unscrew the spark plug.